-Tarvisio is a charming Italian village in Friuli-Venezia Giulia, not far from the Austro-Slovenian border.
+Tarvisio is a charming Italian village in Friuli-Venezia Giulia, near the Austro-Slovenian border.
 Due to its small population and size, the beautiful alpine area attracts many tourists yearly.
-Only its ski area is more famous than its traditions with a serious historical past.
+Only its ski area is more famous than its traditions with a severe historical past.

 You won't be disappointed no matter which season you choose.
 The lifts to the Monte Lussari ski area leave the village, which is unique.
-In the summer, the village and its surroundings are a real excursion paradise with mountains, lakes, waterfalls, and valleys.
+In the summer, the town and its surroundings are a natural excursion paradise with mountains, lakes, waterfalls, and valleys.

 Photos and videos